abdullahkrs/Task-Management-Module/README.md

 # Task Management Module

-This .NET Core project implements a Task Management Module designed to mirror corporate workflows, ensuring efficient planning, and tracking of tasks.
+This .NET Core project introduces a Task Management Module meticulously crafted to emulate corporate workflows, with a focus on facilitating efficient task planning and tracking.
+The underlying design philosophy of this module is rooted in the principles of the Kanban methodology.

 ## Features

-- **Task Creation:** Create tasks with unique QR Code / Barcode identifiers.
+- **Task Creation:** Generate tasks with distinctive QR Code / Barcode identifiers.
-- **Task Status:** View the status of each task.
+- **Task Status:** Monitor the status of each task.
+- **Task Assignment:** Assign tasks to specific users.
+- **Task Approval:** Admin users possess the capability to approve or return tasks.

 ## Getting Started